 I started with seared king scallops with butternut puree followed by spiced monkfish and lentil dahl and while we all claimed to be too full for dessert we couldn’t resist sampling the lemon creme brulee and white chocolate and cherry cheesecake, both of which were very tasty.

-Breakfast at Hoar Cross hotel
+Hoar Cross hotel breakfast

 After a dreamless sleep it was lovely to enjoy morning coffee on my balcony and watch Hoar Cross Hall hotel come to life, before having a very good avocado and poached eggs on sourdough toast at the relaxed Henry’s brasserie.